 The Madison Group aquifer extends across the entire Great Plains region.
 It is absent only in a few small areas at the center of mountain uplifts where it has been removed by emplacement of igneous rocks or by erosion.
-The Madison Group is dominantly limestone, but its uppermost unit, the Charles Formation, becomes increasingly an anhydrite with proximity to the center of the Williston basin.
+The Madison Group is dominantly limestone, but its uppermost unit, the Charles Formation, becomes increasingly an anhydrite with proximity to the center of the Williston Basin.
 In some places the limestone has been largely dolomitized.
 Throughout most of eastern Montana, the Madison Group is more than 600 feet thick.
-A maximum thickness of more than 1,000 feet occurs along a trough that extends from the Big Snowy Mountains to the center of the Williston basin.
+A maximum thickness of more than 1,000 feet occurs along a trough that extends from the Big Snowy Mountains to the center of the Williston Basin.
 Because of its great potential as an aquifer, the Madison Group has been the object of an extensive drilling and investigation program throughout the northern Great Plains.
-Data are currently becoming available to make a reasonably detailed evaluation of this aquifer, however, deep drilling depths have deterred extensive development.
+Data are currently becoming available to make a reasonably detailed evaluation of this aquifer.

 The test wells drilled through the Madison Group showed a great degree of variability in yield of water from this aquifer.
 The yield was highly dependent on fracture porosity, initial porosity and degree of dolomitization.
 Well yields ranged from 20 gpm to more than 1,000 gpm.
-Data from oil-well drillstem tests are currently being compiled to determine the spatial variation in water yield.
+Data from oil well drill-stem tests are currently being compiled to determine the spatial variation in water yield.
 Because the Madison Group is recharged with ground water in the central areas of mountain uplifts, water in this aquifer is commonly under enough pressure to flow at the surface from any well that penetrates the aquifer.
 In some places the pressure is great enough to produce a static water level several hundred feet above the land surface.

 The quality of water in the Madison Group is highly dependent on the composition of the Madison Group and the distance the water has traveled from area of recharge or, more specifically, the amount of time it has spent within the aquifer.
-Adjacent to the mountains, where the aquifer is recharged and where the Madison Group is dominantly limestone, dissolved-solids content of the water within the Madison Group is commonly less than 500 mg/L. Dissolved-solids content of the water increases within a few miles of the 500 mg/L isoline to more than 1,000 mg/L, and then increases more slowly.
-Near the periphery of the Williston basin, where the Charles Formation is largely an anhydrite, dissolved solids again rapidly increase from 4,000-5,000 mg/L to more than 15,000 mg/L within about 10 miles.
-The dissolved-solids content of water from the Madison Group near the center of the Williston basin is greater than 300,000 mg/L, or about 10 times that of seawater.
+Adjacent to the mountains, where the aquifer is recharged and where the Madison Group is dominantly limestone, dissolved solids content of the water within the Madison Group is commonly less than 500 mg/L. Dissolved solids content of the water increases within a few miles of the 500 mg/L isoline to more than 1,000 mg/L and then increases more slowly.
+Near the periphery of the Williston Basin, where the Charles Formation is largely an anhydrite, dissolved solids again rapidly increase from 4,000-5,000 mg/L to more than 15,000 mg/L within about ten miles.
+The dissolved solids content of water from the Madison Group near the center of the Williston Basin is greater than 300,000 mg/L or about ten times that of seawater.

 Water-bearing formations occur below the base of the Madison Group.
 Some of these formations have great potential as aquifers.
-The well depth required to obtain water from these formations exceeds 6,000 feet throughout most of eastern Montana.
-Well depths of 16,000 feet are necessary to reach the base of the deeper formations in the Williston basin.
-Because of these extreme drilling depths and the sparse data on aquifer characteristics, these pre-Madison Group formations are not included as aquifers in this report.
+The well depth required to obtain water from these formations exceeds 6,000 feet throughout most of